SachinMishra-ux/SachinMishra-ux/README.md

 ### Hi there 👋

-**SachinMishra-ux/SachinMishra-ux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on **Image Classification**
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on **OpenSource and Team Projects**